prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Total number of unavailable pods targeted by this Alertmanager object.</p>
+<p>unavailableReplicas is the total number of unavailable pods targeted by this Alertmanager object.</p>
 </td>
 </tr>
 <tr>